oddtexan/Project-1/README.md

 # Project-1
-Crime Trends in Austin: Monthly Insights from 2003 to 2023
+Crime Trends in Austin: Seasonal Insights from 2003 to 2023

 # Our Team
 ---------------------